drewtodd/drewux/content/posts/navigating-accessibility/index.md

   <button type="submit" tabindex="5">Submit</button>
 </form>
 ```
 In this example, `tabindex` attributes are used to define the order in which users will navigate through the fields using the keyboard.
+In this example, tabbing through the form would start with *Last Name*, then jump to *First Name*, then *Your Message*, then *Email*, and finally the *Submit* button.
+Confusing!

 #### CSS
 To visually indicate focus, you might add: